seomoz/moz_nav/README.md

 1. Add the MozNav gem to the Gemfile, using a `:git` source.
 Run `bundle install` to install the gem.
-2. Symlink in the asset dirs (`rake moz_nav:symlink_assets ASSET_ROOT=./public`).
-This rake task will be automatically available to rails 3 applications.
-Otherwise, you can add `load 'moz_nav/tasks/moz_nav.rake'` to your Rakefile.
+2. Ensure the assets can be symlinked properly.
+In a rails 3 app, the railtie takes care of this for you.
+For other apps, you will need to add code like `MozNav.ensure_assets_symlinked_from(File.expand_path('../public', __FILE__))` to be run during application boot.
 You'll probably want to gitignore the symlinked dirs (using a pattern like `public/**/moz_nav`) since the symlinks use absolute paths.
 3. Configure MozNav.
 In rails, you'll probably want to do this in `config/initializers/moz_nav.rb`.
 Example code: